 About Me

-I started playing violin in first grade which I promptly quit two years later and then didn’t pick up again for another eighteen years.
-In fourth grade I started piano lessons which stuck a bit better, and I ended up attending Wayne State University in Detroit, MI where I received a Bachelor of Music in Composition with a Minor in Theatre.
+I started playing violin in first grade, which didn’t really work out at the time, but I’ve started taking lessons again as an adult.
+In fourth grade I started piano lessons which stuck a bit better, and I ended up attending Wayne State University in Detroit, MI where I earned a Bachelor of Music in Composition with a Minor in Theatre.

-After moving to Chicago in 2017, I attended DePaul University where I was part of the first ever class to receive a Master of Fine Arts in Comedy Screenwriting, a first-of-its-kind collaboration between DePaul and The Second City.
+After moving to Chicago in 2017, I attended DePaul University where I was part of the first ever class to earn a Master of Fine Arts in Comedy Screenwriting, a first-of-its-kind collaboration between DePaul and The Second City.
+Because I yearn to always learn, I am currently studying for my Master of Science in Leadership for Creative Enterprises at Northwestern University.

-I now work a day job as a university administrator, and in my spare time, I music direct theatre and improv productions around Chicago and play music with my incredibly talented husband, Logan Hart.
-I am a co-founder of the blog Hollywood Mutiny with my grad school classmate, Valentina Lopez, where we explore the world of low-budget filmmaking.
+I currently spend my days working as a university administrator, and in my spare time, I music direct theatre and improv productions around Chicago and play music with my incredibly talented husband, Logan Hart.
+I’m also working on my first musical – more details to come soon!

 Hey, it’s me!